INSTRUMENTS / GENERATORS

 See the DX10 video tutorial here.

-- Wave Brightness (WAVE) - Turning the wheel to the right adds brightness
+- Wave Brightness (WAVE) - Turning the knob to the right adds brightness

 to the generated sound.

-- Octave Shift (COARSE) - Use this wheel to shift the octaves of the synth.
+- Octave Shift (COARSE) - Use this knob to shift the octaves of the synth.

 - Vibrato LFO Rate (LFO RATE) - Sets the speed